There are two types of twisted stitches, the kind you make by accident - a knitting mistake, and the kind that you create on purpose.

 It crosses at the bottom as it goes through the stitch below.

-That way when you go to knit the stitch the needle will go through the front leg and open the stitch up like in this picture
+When you knit into a normal stitch the needle will go through the front leg and open up the stitch just like in the photo.
+It will also feel smooth as you knit it.

-On the other hand when you knit into a twisted stitch it doesn't open but actually crosses at the bottom kind of forming an 'x' like in this picture.
+When you knit into a twisted stitch it doesn't open but actually crosses at the bottom kind of forming an 'X' like in this picture.

 It will also feel much tighter.